Shiva-Chunbuk/Shiva-Chunbuk/README.md

 <!-- - 🌱 I’m currently learning CP. -->
 - 👯 I’m interested in Web development and Competitive Programming.
 - 🤔 I’m looking for good internship opportunity.
-- 💬 Ask me about Competitive Programming and Technology in general.
+- 💬 Ask me about Web development and Technology in general.
 - 📫 How to reach me: <a href="mailto:shivachunbuk17@gmail.com">shivachunbuk17@gmail.com  ✉ </a> .
 - 😄 Pronouns: Shiva, Miller.
 <!-- - 😊 My Favorite to do CP(Competitive Programming). -->